 Q: How do you cater for students with special learning needs?

 We have a very strong focus on Literacy and Numeracy with structured planning sessions for teachers to ensure class work targets students skill level.
 Our testing regimen provides effective feedback to students and teachers about student skill levels and further assists in catering for differences.
-We have comprehensive Integration and ESL programs at the college.
+We have comprehensive Integration and EAL programs at the college.
 Alternative pathways are established from year 10.
 Students can choose an academic pathway that leads to VCE or a vocational pathway (Internship) in year 10 which leads onto VCAL.
 The homework club is open after school every Wednesday.

 Q: What Languages Other Than English does the school offer?